Unless otherwise specified, the figures include employees transferred to domestic and overseas subsidiaries and affiliates.

 • Percentage of respondents who responded to the annual questionnaire on lifestyle habits related to health management, etc., and said that they were implementing it.

-Checkups and guidance
+Checkups and Guidance

 (unit: %)